Dmitri Lebedev (businessman): Career

-Bank of Rossiya
+Bank Rossiya

-From April 3, 2006 to June 2012, Mr Lebedev was the CEO of Bank Rossiya replacing Mikhail Klishin (Russian: Михаил Клишин), who became the first deputy chairman of the board.
-In June 2012, Evgeny Logovinsky (Russian: Евгению Логовинскому) took over Lebedev's post as CEO.
-Since June 2012, Mr Lebedev has been the chairman of the board of directors of Bank Rossiya.
-He was a member of the Board of Directors of Tele2, which is part of the "T2 RTK Holding" LLC (Russian: ООО «Т2 РТК Холдинг»).
-Mr Lebedev was also the managing director of CJSC "ABR Management" (Russian: ЗАО «АБР Менеджмент») which oversees the strategic management of Bank Rossiya.
+From April 3, 2006 to June 2012, Mr Lebedev was the CEO of Bank Rossiya replacing Mikhail Klishin, who became the first deputy chairman of the board.
+In June 2012, Evgeny Logovinsky took over Lebedev's post as CEO.
+From June 2012 to June 2023, Mr Lebedev was the chairman of the board of directors of Bank Rossiya.
+He was a member of the Board of Directors of Tele2, which is part of the "T2 RTK Holding" LLC.
+Mr Lebedev was also the managing director of CJSC "ABR Management" which oversees the strategic management of Bank Rossiya.

-From September 2014 to July 2017, Mr Lebedev was a minority shareholder of the Big House 9 (Russian: ООО "Большой дом 9") which is a co-owner of ABRos (Russian: ИК "Аброс"), the largest shareholder of SOGAZ (Russian: "СОГАЗ").

 Sanctions

 On December 20, 2016, the US Treasury Department sanctioned Lebedev pursuant to EO 13661 for providing support to senior officials of the Russian Federation.
 In March 2022, following Russia's invasion of Ukraine, the British government imposed sanctions on Lebedev which included freezing his assets and a travel ban.